8 Days of Hanukkah Recipes to Celebrate the Holiday Around the Table

 Hanukkah is one of the most celebrated Jewish holidays and often includes eight days of gift-giving, eating, readings, and nightly lightings of the menorah.
 If you’ve partaken in a traditional Hanukkah dinner, you may be familiar with the classics like latkes, kugels, brisket, and challahs.
 I understand the sentiment if it ain’t broke don’t fix it, but I think it’s about time a few of these dishes got a new flavor profile to help them shine to their fullest potential.

-While I crave classic latkes year-round, this year I’ll be adding some Korean flavors to my latkes on the first night of Hanukkah with the edition of kimchi, topped with a dollop of crème fraîche and a pile of fresh herbs.
+While I crave classic latkes year-round, this year I’ll be adding some Korean flavors to my latkes on the first night of Hanukkah with the addition of kimchi, topped with a dollop of crème fraîche and a pile of fresh herbs.
 On day three, transform traditional blintzes into a hearty main course with our recipe for dinner blintzes filled with a savory mix of cheeses, thyme, and spinach.

 Day 1: Korean Latkes